- Local groups

 They're also what you would expect from a program that identifies candidates who demonstrate excellence in editing.

-It's important to understand that EAC certification measures excellence, rather than proficiency.
+It's important to understand that Editors Canada certification measures excellence, rather than proficiency.
 It identifies editors who are masters of their craft.

 A failing score does not mean a candidate is incompetent.
 It just means the person has not demonstrated mastery.